A One's Cocker Spaniels

 Snäckvägen 7, Äppelviken

-I applied at the Swedish Kennel Club for the name Beauchamp (from the French word "beau" = beautiful and "champ" = field, but no doggy persons think of fields when they hear the word "Champ", do they?), from Beauchamp Place in London, where I had spent many a jolly good evening.
+I applied at the Swedish Kennel Club for the name Beauchamp from Beauchamp Place in London, where I had spent many a jolly good evening.
 Unfortunately this name was rejected by the FCI.
-Someone already used that name.
 My second choice was A One´s, a name that I never really liked.
 It was taken from Lloyd´s classification register of ships.
 The letters indicate sizes, I think, and the figures equipment, or vice versa.
 Anyway, in the English language the expression A1 had developed into meaning TOP QUALITY.
-Somewhat laboured, I am quite aware of that fact.

 temperament and soundness in my breeding program.